PDF Document Layout Analysis

 make start

-Get the segments of a PDF:
+Get the segments from a PDF:

 curl -X POST -F 'file=@/PATH/TO/PDF/pdf_name.pdf' localhost:5060